FlorisP/Reproducibility-Project-Towards-Single-Camera-Human-3D-Kinematics/README.md

 ## Project Overview
 Topics: Biomemenic model, OpenSim, Human Pose

-Results to reproduce: Replace the model in the paper to generate new baselines
+Results to reproduce: Augment the testing data to check for robustness of the model

-This blog aims to reproduce the deep learning research by Bittner, M., et al. (2023) about markerless estimation of 3D Kinematics (3DKE).
-3D human kinematics relates to measuring joint angles between different parts of the body.
-These joint angles are vital for professional physicians to give precise advice to, for example, athletes to perform better in their respective field.
-To accurately see these joint angles as a human, you need to be well trained to notice small offsets in joint angles between body segments.
-A multi-step approach, in combination with videos of patients, has already been shown to be very useful in the estimation of human kinematics, but still contain consistent sources of errors.
-The multi-step approach for human kinematics is challenged in this paper, which suggests that using Deep Learning to estimate human kinematics is a more sensible way to go forward.
-The algorithm presented by this paper shows great potential for usage in combination with mobile phones, and has been shown to be an improved approach compared to the multi-step approach.
+This blog aims to reproduce the deep learning research by Bittner, M., et al. (2023) on markerless estimation of 3D Kinematics (3DKE).
+3D human kinematics relates to measuring joint angles between different parts of the human body.
+These joint angles are vital for professional physicians to give precise advice to, for example, athletes to perform better in their respective sport.
+This information can also aid in diagnosing neurodegenerative diseases more efficiently.
+Accurately analysing joint angles of a subject requires extensive training of the human evaluator, as it involves fine distinctions in the visual erception of the subject, as well as some expert knowledge.
+As such, efforts have been made in automating the process of such kinematics analysis.

+One such approach is the multi-step 3D kinematics, whereby [add short description of the method].
+Applied to a dataset of videos of various human subjects, the multi-step approach has already been shown to be highly performant in the estimation of human kinematics.

+In the paper by Bittner et al., an alternative to the multi-step approach for human kinematics is presented, which involves direct application of Deep Learning in an end-to-end fashion on the video dataset to estimate human kinematics.
+The algorithm presented in this paper shows great potential for usage in combination with mobile phones, and has been shown to be an improved approach compared to the multi-step approach.

 The algorithm presented in this paper uses deep learning algorithm which directly learns from a video to joint angles and scales using deep neural networks.